 The first row of Table 2 presents the results for the recall rate of the brochure.
 The first column shows that 4.8 percent of sample members in the control group report receiving the brochure, even though they should not have received, and to the best of our knowledge did not receive, the brochure.
 We believe this 4.8 percent may have confused our brochure with other mailings they have received about Social Security.
-The second column shows that the recall rate is 28.6 percentage points higher for respondents in the treatment group than for those in the control group, and that this effect is highly significant.8 For consistency with the other regressions in the paper, the treatment effect is estimated in an OLS regression of the outcome variable (recall of the brochure) on an indicator of belonging to the treatment group and a set of demographic controls, but the estimate is extremely similar if the demographic controls are omitted.
+The second column shows that the recall rate is 28.6 percentage points higher for respondents in the treatment group than for those in the control group, and that this effect is highly significant.12 For consistency with the other regressions in the paper, the treatment effect is estimated in an OLS regression of the outcome variable (recall of the brochure) on an indicator of belonging to the treatment group and a set of demographic controls, but the estimate is extremely similar if the demographic controls are omitted.
 The significant treatment effect on the brochure recall rate is reassuring in that it shows that our treatment had an impact on the respondents and appears to have been implemented correctly.
 Yet, even in the treatment group, the recall rate is only 33.4%.
 In other words, a majority of respondents in the treatment group do not recall receiving the brochure, even though they should all have received it.
 Because it is possible to be influenced by information without recalling where or when one received the information, we do not believe the treatment effects on other outcome variables should be scaled up by the reciprocal of the treatment effect on recall.
+We therefore do not treat the recall rate as a first-stage regression for estimating a treatment-onthe-treated effect.